Set Your Top-Level Strategy

 But rest assured, you already have the know-how to get started.
 Going back to the basics, you know that effective business communication is goals-oriented and receiver-centric.
 Now, it is time to learn additional strategies for goal setting and receiver analysis that set up your top-level strategy for successful persuasive efforts.

-At the outset, it is important to note that even though these tasks are presented in a sequential order, you likely will complete them in an iterative manner.
+At the outset, it is important to note that even though these tasks are presented in a sequential order, you will likely complete them in an iterative manner.
 That means you will repeatedly go back and forth between setting goals, analyzing your receiver, changing your strategy, doing more receiver analysis, tweaking your goals, and so on.

 Establish Your Overarching Persuasive Position